flatline01/asteroids_neows/front-end/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Past that, it's been pretty heavily modified.
+See the readme in the root of the project.

+Rest of the create app boilerplate readme below.

 ## Available Scripts